nicolashenry/send-stream/README.md

 `send-stream` is a library for streaming files from the file system or any other source.

-It supports partial responses (Ranges including multipart) and conditional-GET negotiation (If-Match, If-Unmodified-Since, If-None-Match, If-Modified-Since).
+It supports partial responses (Ranges including multipart), conditional-GET negotiation (If-Match, If-Unmodified-Since, If-None-Match, If-Modified-Since) and precompressed content encoding negociation.

 It also have high test coverage, typescript typings and has multiple examples using Express, Koa, Fastify or pure NodeJS http/http2 modules.